doriang102/doriang102.github.io/_posts/2018-06-20-Monte-Carlo-Sampling-Methods.md

 # UNDER CONSTRUCTION

+In this post, we will consider various methods of sampling.
+We will go (roughly) in order of preference of methods.
+Ideally, we can invert the CDF for our distribution for sampling, but this isn't always possible.
+We present our methods in increasing order of desperation overall, however we note that importance sampling is rather a solution to the problems presented by rejection sampling, and Gibbs sampling is a special case of Metropolis.

+* Inverse Sampling
+* Rejection Sampling
+* Importance Sampling
+* Metropolois Hastings
+* Gibbs Sampling

 ## Inverse Sampling

 We will present a slightly more general treatment here than is usually seen.
 Imagine that we wish to sample from some probability measure $$\nu$$ but only have access to a probability distribution $$\mu$$ (eg. $$\mu = \textrm{Unif}[0,1]$$, a random number generator).
 Now if we can generate samples from $$\mu$$, is there a way to obtain samples from $$\nu$$?
 We could if there was some sort of map which took elements of the $$\sigma$$-algebra of $$\mu$$ to $$\nu$$.